-Over the last few days we have this one thing in our minds: winter has come to finally stay in Spain.
+Over the last few days, we have had this one thing in our minds: winter has come to finally stay in the UK.
 Before it ends and you get scared analyzing your electricity and gas bills: did you think of doing something quick and easy about it in your building?

 With our short to-do list prepare your building for an efficient winter you’ll be able to: